<img alt="" src="https://secure.leadforensics.com/199896.png" style="display:none;">

 • Complexity: A Swiss watch is complicated, but not complex.
 In complex systems, the interrelated moving parts interact with each other in non-mechanical ways.
 If you have ever played (or watched) an interactive on-line multiplayer game you have experienced complexity.
 The games are complicated – many players, each player has a range of skills (and level for each skill); a range of tools to apply based on each player’s rank and achievements.
 The games are complex – each of the players apply their skills and tools based on individual and team strategies and tactics to achieve various objectives – sometimes in alliance and sometimes in competition with other teams and individuals.
 The alliances are not static and frequently change during the game.

-• Chaotoc: The games are complicated and complex, but not chaotic.
+• Chaotic: The games are complicated and complex, but not chaotic.
 Once the game starts, the underlying map and rules of engagement are set for the duration of the game.
 Chaotic systems have changing external variables that influence how the moving parts interact in non-mechanical ways.
 An organization is a chaotic system.
 There are many interrelated moving parts that comprise an organization that interact in non-mechanical ways and the interaction is continually influenced by external variables such as economic conditions, regulations, competition, etc.

 Organizations today operate in a complicated, complex, rapidly changing chaotic business environment.
 Accordingly, an organization’s business processes and supporting business systems are increasingly complicated and complex and must continually adapt to rapidly changing business requirements driven by the chaotic environment.